magdy222/resturant-menu/README.md

 # resturant-menu
- resturant-menu created with react.js , bootstrap
+ resturant menu created with react.js and bootstrap